Skip to main content

 max_iterations: 20 # Allow more reasoning loops

-max_flow_iterations: 200 # Complex flow with many steps
+max_flow_iterations: 200 # Only raise above default 100 for audited flows with many deterministic steps

 timeouts: